hellerve/blog/wip/Reading_Review:_System_Dynamics.md

 Anyway, I was sent down a whole lot of rabbit holes through this discussion, out of which I emerged only about a week ago—almost exactly a month after I had asked the question.
-On the way, I learned about the works—and existance—of [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann), was sent to [Slate Star Codex](http://slatestarcodex.com/) a number of times, heard about [the Red Queen’s race](https://en.wikipedia.org/wiki/Red_Queen%27s_race) as an
+On the way, I learned about the works—and existence—of [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann), was sent to [Slate Star Codex](http://slatestarcodex.com/) a number of times, heard about [the Red Queen’s race](https://en.wikipedia.org/wiki/Red_Queen%27s_race) as an